2010 United States Senate election in Ohio: Campaign

-When Voinovich made his retirement official, Portman declared his candidacy the next day.
+After Voinovich made his retirement official, Portman declared his candidacy the next day.
 Thomas Ganley, a Cleveland car dealer, launched his campaign for the nomination in April, after Portman had collected support from most of the Ohio Republican establishment.
 Taylor officially declined to run in May and was announced as gubernatorial candidate John Kasich's running mate on January 12, 2010.

 Ganley was the only other declared candidate, but on February 17, 2010, he announced that he would switch races and run against Betty Sutton in Ohio's 13th congressional district instead, leaving Portman as the only Republican candidate.
 He had over $7 million in campaign funds.